Title 8: Banking and Insurance

 (5) "Controlling producer" means a producer who, directly or indirectly, controls an insurer.

 (6) "Licensed insurer" or "insurer" means any person, firm, association, or corporation duly licensed to transact an insurance business in this State.
 The following are not licensed insurers for the purposes of this subchapter:

-(C) all captive insurers as defined in chapter 141 of this title.
+(B) all captive insurers as defined in chapter 141 of this title, except risk retention groups.

 (7)(A) "Managing general agent" means any person who:

 (i) manages all or part of the insurance business of an insurer and acts as an agent for such insurer, and, who, either separately or together with affiliates, produces, directly or indirectly, and underwrites an amount of gross written premium greater than or equal to five percent of the policyholder surplus of the insurer in any one quarter or year; and

 (ii) engages in one or more of the following activities on the business produced: